 Alex Gagliano

-I’m also passionate about building community and creating welcoming spaces within astrophysics.
+Complementing my research goals, I’m also passionate about building community and creating welcoming spaces within astrophysics.
 I founded astro[sound]bites, the audio counterpart to the popular blog astrobites, to highlight the work of early-career scientists.
-I also lead Astronomy Cultural Journal Clubs at UIUC, and I've spearheaded outreach projects in the US, Gabon, and India.
-In my free time, you can find me practicing cello, biking and running (I ran my first marathon in 2021!), and learning about the incredible diversity of animals with which we share the planet.
+During my Ph.D., I led Astronomy Cultural Journal Clubs at UIUC, and I've spearheaded outreach projects in the US, Gabon, and India.
+In my free time, you can find me practicing cello, biking, running (I ran my first marathon in 2021!), and reading.
 You can download my CV here.

 Research